giellatekno/oahpa/sma/00_readme.txt

    1    <e counter="7" p_cntr="2" dp_cntr="5" stat="pref">
    1    <e counter="6" p_cntr="4" dp_cntr="2" stat="pref">

+Another question is about the interplay between the scope of semantic classes and that of the books after reverting the smanob to nobsma.

 2. Topic: level simplification in the dictionary from 3 to 2 levels in the meaning groups